rememberSoftwares/yacana/README.md

 INFO: [AI_RESPONSE]: {"first_number": 2, "second_number": 2}

-Tool adder was called with param '2' (<class 'int'>) and '2' (<class 'int'>) Result of added tool is:  4
-Equation result = 4
+Tool adder was called with param '2' (<class 'int'>) and '2' (<class 'int'>) Equation result =  4
-[user]:
-What's 2+2 ?

-[assistant]:
-I can use the tool 'Adder' related to the task to solve it correctly.

-[user]:
-Output the tool 'Adder' as valid JSON.

-[assistant]:
-{"first_number": 2, "second_number": 2}

-[user]:
-4
 ```

 It worked!
+The LLM saw that the tool needed integers in input.
+As such, it called the tool with the correct types therefore the adder tool returned `4` as it was expected.
+Houra!

+⚠️ Do not abuse this technic as it tends to create some noise.
+Trying to manage too many hypothetical use cases might, in the end, degrade the performance of the tool call.

-ℹ️ Note that the multi-shot prompts are not shown in the info logs.
-This is because no actual request is made to the LLM they are appended to the History() like shown in the multi-shot example.
-However, if you do a `agent1.history.pretty_print()` at the end you'll see both examples given to the LLM as history context.
+ℹ️ Note that the multi-shot prompts (the JSON examples) are not shown in the INFO logs.
+This is because no actual request is made to the LLM.
+They are appended to the History() programmatically like shown in the multi-shot example.
+However, if you add an `agent1.history.pretty_print()` at the end of the script, you'll see both JSON examples given to the LLM as history context.

-Seeing in the examples that the tool needed integers in input, it called the tool with the correct types therefore the adder tool returned `4` as it was expected.
-Houra.

-⚠️ Do not abuse this technic as it tends to create noise.
-Trying to manage too many hypothetical use cases might, in the end, degrade performances.

 #### Adding validation inside the Tool